ApeWorX/ethpm-types/README.md

 # EthPM v3 Implementation

-EthPM is an Ethereum Package Manifest containing data types for contracts, deployments, and source code using [EIP-2678](https://eips.ethereum.org/EIPS/eip-2678).
+EthPM is an Ethereum package manifest containing data types for contracts, deployments, and source code using [EIP-2678](https://eips.ethereum.org/EIPS/eip-2678).
-Validates and serializes contract related data and provides JSON schemas.
+The library validates and serializes contract related data and provides JSON schemas.

 ## Dependencies